tramarobin/fctSnPM/README.md

 Subfolders: Contains the pairwise comparison results
 * DIFF: Differences plots.
 Filenames with '%' at the end are the relative differences
 * ES: Effect size plots.
 Bold blue lines are located at the significant differences (corrected with the ANOVA).
-* SPM: Tcontinuum and statistical inferences plots.
+* SnPM: Tcontinuum and statistical inferences plots.
 Bold blue lines are located at the significant differences (corrected with the ANOVA).
 * FIG folder contains the above mentioned folder with the figures in `.fig` format.

 ##### In two dimensions #####
 Means maps for each condition are represented in one figure each.
 The global effect of the post hoc procedure is display on a figure with the name of the effect.
-Mean maps are represented on the diagonal, pairwise differences on the top-right panel, and pairwise SPM inferences on the bottom-left panel.
+Mean maps are represented on the diagonal, pairwise differences on the top-right panel, and pairwise SnPM inferences on the bottom-left panel.

 Subfolders: Contains the pairwise comparison results (In one folder for ANOVA1, in 2 or 3 folders for ANOVA2 and ANOVA3)
 * SD: standard deviation of the maps for each condition.
 * DIFF: Differences plots.
 Filenames with '%' at the end are the relative differences.
 White clusters represent the significant effect (corrected with ANOVA)
 * ES: Effect size plots.
 Whites clusters represent the significant effect (corrected with ANOVA)
-* SPM: Tcontinuum and statistical inferences plots.
+* SnPM: Tcontinuum and statistical inferences plots.
 Whites clusters represent the significant effect (no correction with the ANOVA)
 * FIG folder contains the above mentioned folder with the figures in `.fig` format.